syncfusion-content/uwp-docs/uwp/CellGrid/Styles-and-Formatting.md

 ## Font

 The `Font` property of the `GridStyleInfo` class specifies the font for the text displayed in the cell.
-In SfCellGrid, `GridFontInfo` class contains all the attributes related with font styles.
+In Excel-like Grid, `GridFontInfo` class contains all the attributes related with font styles.

 {% tabs %}
 {% highlight c# %}